 The other distinct advantage is being able to tailor the layout and design of your off-plan home to your liking, whether it is changing the colour of floor tiles, adding laminate flooring or in the first stages of construction making changes to the layout.

 Spot Blue only works with established developers who legally abide by all building regulations and adhere to payment plans protecting the buyer’s investment.
 Some of the developers also offer property rental management services for investors looking for a buy-to-let income.

 Naturally given Istanbul’s reputation as a hub of business, finance and economy, commercial property is also in high demand.
 Traditional business districts like Levant are already bursting with commercial buildings, and businesses are now looking for modern premises in other regions like Kagithane with lower property prices.

 Most commercial property also features facilities a company needs such as reception centres, staff restaurants, meeting rooms, car parking, security and some even include onsite gyms.

 Our property portfolio has a wide range of 1, 2, 3 and 4-bedroom apartments and villas for sale in Istanbul.
 Including luxury and budget property, we are also able to send specific details through to you via email.
 Just fill in the enquiry form attached to each property listing.

-Otherwise, if you would like to speak to a sales representative via phone or in person, use the chat feature to the right or contact us here.
+Otherwise, if you would like to speak to a sales representative via phone or in person, use the chat feature to the right.
 As experts in the real estate market of Turkey, we also give further local information on neighbourhoods and advice for foreigners on buying property in Istanbul.